Jjat00/ImageAcquisition/README.md

 # **Image Acquisition for Intrinsic Calibration**

-This is a simple application for image acquisition.
-This in order to carry out an intrinsic calibration of three cameras: RGB camera, depth camera and a thermal camera.
+This is a simple desktop application for image acquisition for intrinsic calibration using python.
+This app  works with three cameras: RGB camera, depth camera and a thermal camera.
+With this app you can manually and automatically save the images for which the pattern is detected.

-With this application you can manually and automatically save the images of the calibration pattern.
+The main file returns a PySide Widget that can be used in another PySide application

 ## Manual Acquisition
 ![depth pattern](public/images/manualAcq.png)